 Acupuncture is the gentle insertion of tiny, disposable, sterile needles.
-Acupuncture points are selected in order to regulate the vital energies of the body.
+Points are selected to regulate the vital energies of the body.
 What do we mean by regulate?
 Many health problems manifest as excess or deficient, with symptoms of heat, cold, dryness, excess phlegm or fluids, stagnation, or pain.
 Acupuncture treats symptoms while getting to the root of the problem as well.
-This can eliminate pain and restore balance and harmony, as well as the body’s ability to heal itself—ultimately leading to optimal health and well-being.

-Topical treatments such as fire-cupping, gua sha, and the use of moxa (aka the herb artemis vulgaris or mugwort) are used in conjunction with acupuncture.
-Cupping and gua sha are topical treatments of deep seated obstructions within the muscles and adjacent tissues to help eliminate pain, expand movement, improve blood circulation, and improve organ function.
+Topical treatments such as fire-cupping, gua sha, and the use of moxa (the herb Artemis Vulgaris or Mugwort) are used in conjunction with acupuncture.
+Cupping and gua sha address deep-seated obstructions within the muscles and adjacent tissues to help eliminate pain, expand movement, improve blood circulation, improve organ function, and clear the lungs.

-Fire-Cupping involves applying a glass cup to the skin with suction over an area where there is muscle pain, decreased sensation, coldness, or limited movement.
-Cupping moves blockage in the tissues that have built up as a result of injury, illness, or poor circulation.
-The suction action restores adequate blood flow to the area, accelerating the healing process after an injury or illness.
+Fire-Cupping involves applying a glass cup with suction over an area where there is muscle pain, decreased sensation, coldness, or limited movement.
+Cupping moves blockage in the tissues that have developed as a result of injury, illness, or poor circulation.
+The suction restores adequate blood flow to the area, accelerating the healing process after an injury or illness.
 Cupping is also used in early stages of colds and respiratory infections to assist in clearing the pathogen from the body.

-Gua Sha is a technique in which an oil is applied to the skin over an area where pain or limited function occurs.
+Gua Sha is a technique in which an oil is applied to the skin where there is pain or limited function.
 Then a flat edged gua sha tool is rubbed over the area with pressure, releasing tight, painful, numb, contracted muscles and tendons.
-Gua sha can also be used to release congestion and toxins from the lungs.
+Gua sha can also be used to release congestion from the lungs.

 Moxa is used externally to warm the body, invigorate blood flow, and dispel dampness and cold.
 We also regularly use it to help turn a breech position fetus!
 Two forms are used: the smokeless stick, and indirect moxa applied to the needle handle.
 For the person who is often cold, moxa is a wonderfully soothing treatment.